Why Choose Us

 - Athletic trainers from Seattle Children’s work at dozens of area schools and many community events.
 Part of our Sports Medicine Program, they teach conditioning, assess and treat injuries and refer athletes to medical providers, all with an eye to keeping your child active for years to come.

 - We have the largest group of board-certified pediatric radiologists in the Northwest.
-If your child needs imaging that uses radiation, we use the lowest amount possible to produce the best image.
+If your child needs imaging that uses radiation, we keep your child’s safety in mind at all times and use the lowest amount possible to produce the best image.
 We also have a 3D low-dose radiation X-ray machine, called the EOS, for safer full-body 3D images.

 Specialists for All Your Child’s Needs